EmmanuelIsrael-Ak/retail-sales-analysis/README.md

 ## Project Deliverables

+- **Business Brief** — Defines the business problem, analytical requirements, and key questions addressed by the project.
 - **Excel Analysis** — Cleaned and analyzed sales data using Excel and Power Query.
 - **PowerPoint Presentation** — Presentation of key findings, business insights, recommendations, and expected outcomes.
 - **README Documentation** — Overview of the project, methodology, findings, and recommendations.